by Donovan Ray Hardenbrook

 Why #1 – Why wasn’t business better this year?

 You can look at your business from many perspectives to answer this question.
 Did you not make enough sales or profit?
 Are you losing customers to competitors?
 Did you not keep up with the latest technological trends by visiting sites like https://visualobjects.com/app-development to help you develop a company app?
 Have you worked harder for the same or less income?
 All of these can be used as examples, but let’s assume you didn’t make enough sales.

 Why #2 – Why didn’t we have enough sales?

-Maybe you didn’t have enough traffic to your website or brick and mortar store.
+Maybe you didn’t have enough traffic to your website or brick-and-mortar store.
 Maybe you didn’t invest enough in marketing.
 Maybe you didn’t utilize areas such as TokMatik TikTok followers to help with your social media engagement.
 Maybe you didn’t have the right product mix.
 Maybe your product or service doesn’t have the right features and benefits.
 I don’t know your specific situation but I’m sure you understand the gist.
 Whatever the reason, you will need it for the next question.
 Let’s assume that you didn’t spend enough on marketing.
 Some companies will think that this is a questionable decision, as you don’t need to spend a lot of money on marketing to be successful.
 Even something as small and as unique as a custom water bottle, that you can find at places like Custom Water, (https://customwater.com/) can help you to gain more awareness for your business, and can show other firms that you’re focused on your marketing strategy.
 But if you don’t invest enough money to make this possible, then you won’t see any desired results.

 Why #3 – Why didn’t we invest more in marketing?